-- Cash flow forecasting is performed to determine shortages/excesses in cash.
-An analysis by Finance of the inflows and outflows is performed on a monthly basis and this determines the Company's future cash requirements. - Expected Cash flows are back tested on a monthly basis against actual flows to analyse any deviations from the forecast. - The maturity profile of bank deposits (the Company's primary source of liquidity) and the composition of the Company's liquid asset portfolio is monitored quarterly at the Finance Committee.
-An assessment of the liquidity position of the Company's Own Funds is performed on a quarterly basis and reported to the Finance Committee and Board Risk Committee.
+Liquidity planning is performed by the Company.
+The purpose of this exercise is to determine its cash-flow needs.

+The maturity profile of bank deposits and the composition of the Company's liquid asset portfolio is subject to ongoing monitoring.

+An assessment of the liquidity position of the Company's Own Funds is performed on a quarterly basis and reported to the Board Risk Committee.
 The projected liquidity position of the Company's assets in excess of liabilities under each scenario examined in the ORSA is highlighted within the annual ORSA report.